almorcrette/bank-teller/README.md

 ![](assets/bank-teller-v1.excalidraw.png)

 Principles I aim to follow for the design are:
-- Each object does one thing and one thing well
 - Keep it super simple (KISS): Avoid unnecessary complexity
 - You Ain't Gonna Need It (YAGNI): Do the simplest thing that could possibly work and avoid adding functionality until deemed necessary
 - Principle of least astonishment (POLA): A component of a system should behave in a way that most users will expect it to behave.